Why don’t I feel full after eating vegetables?

 Most veggies are high in fibre, so theoretically they should leave you feeling full.
 But here’s the thing: feeling full isn’t just a matter of stretching your stomach.

-The good news is, by adding in what I like to call ‘sanity ingredients’ into your salad, you can transform your salads into a filling meal that satisfies – and stop asking Why don’t I feel full after eating vegetables?
+The good news is, by adding in what I like to call ‘sanity ingredients’ into your salad, you can transform your salads into a filling meal that satisfies – and stop asking Why don’t vegetables fill me up?

 How to make your salads more filling